-Benefits offered to executive officers serve a different purpose than do the other elements of total compensation.
+Benefits offered to our named executive officers serve a different purpose than do the other elements of total compensation.
 In general, they are designed to provide a safety net of protection against the financial catastrophes that can result from illness, disability or death, and to provide a reasonable level of retirement income based on years of service with our company.
-Benefits offered to executive officers are the same as those offered to the general employee population, except for the automobile allowance provided to the executive officers.
+Benefits offered to our named executive officers are the same as those offered to the general employee population, except for the automobile allowance provided to the executive officers.

-Executive officers are entitled to participate in the company's defined benefit pension plan.
-In addition, under the company's 401(k) plan, B&G Foods makes a 50% matching contribution with respect to each participant's elective contributions, up to six percent of such participant's compensation (provided that for fiscal 2012, matching contributions were based only on the first \$250,000 of such participant's compensation).
+Our named executive officers are entitled to participate in the company's defined benefit pension plan.
+In addition, under the company's 401(k) plan, B&G Foods makes a 50% matching contribution with respect to each participant's elective contributions, up to six percent of such participant's compensation (provided that for fiscal 2016, matching contributions were based only on the first \$265,000 of such participant's compensation).
 Matching contributions become fully vested after five years of employment with the company.